 - Area no Kishi: When Kakeru played alongside his teammate Seven in elementary school football, he thought of her this way.
 He didn't start to notice Seven's more "girly" aspects until just before she had to transfer schools.
 When she transferred back in high school, however, the difference was quite obvious.

 - Misty from Pokémon.
-Her sisters give her constant crap for not being girly enough, and since they're all airheads (well, in the dub, anyway, although Daisy later subverts it) she just kind of runs with it to distance herself from them.
+Her sisters give her constant crap for not being girly enough, and since they're all airheads (in the dub, anyway, although Daisy later subverts it) she just kind of runs with it to distance herself from them.
 Usually seen competing with Ash in pretty much every open competition they come across or cockblocking Brock.

 - Minami Shimada in Baka and Test: Summon the Beasts is viewed as this by Akihisa.
 However, Aki admits to Psycho Lesbian Miharu in season 2 that he can be himself around her this way compared to Mizuki.

 - In Ore-sama Teacher, Mafuyu is a plain looking tomboy surrounded by handsome Rag Tag Bunch Of Misfits.
 The main cast is changing very slowly into a Balanced Harem.
 At the moment, Okegawa and Kenkawa have crushes on Mafuyu, who is still Oblivious to Love.

-- Variable Geo: Yuka Takeuchi and her best friend, Satomi Yajima, are the tomboy equivalents of Ryu and Kyo Kusanagi respectively.
+- Variable Geo: Yuka and her best friend, Satomi, are the tomboy equivalents of Ryu and Kyo Kusanagi respectively.
 They studied martial arts together and grew up as sparring partners, so they've been competing against each other in full-contact, since childhood.
 As a result, both are athletic, highly skilled, and are recognized as two of the top contenders in the VG tournament.

 - Love Lab has Riko Kurahashi, who is so tough and uninterested in feminine things that most boys don't register that she is a girl.